Mike Lee

 An RFI (or Request for Information) is a workflow process that seeks to clarify plans, drawings, specifications, or agreements.
 This ensures all stakeholders have a comprehensive understanding of specific project aspects or requirements.

-In the construction sector, an RFI becomes necessary when there's missing information in the construction documents.
+In construction, an RFI becomes necessary when there's missing information in the construction documents.
 RFIs are typically initiated by the general contractor, but may also be initiated by subcontractors.
 Upon receiving responses from the client or architect, RFI responses are shared with all relevant parties.

 Historically, RFIs were managed through spreadsheets.
 However, today many organizations use construction management software tools or document management systems to streamline the RFI process.
-Software tools that are dynamic allow instantaneous sharing of information.
-In turn, this saves time, reduces expenses, and enhances the quality of the construction process.
+Software tools such as Layer facilitate instantaneous sharing of information.
+In turn, this saves time reducing expenses and lowering the risk of late project delivery.

 What is Typically Included in an RFI?